openet-brazil/openet-sims/README.rst

 system:index       - Landsat Scene ID
-                   - Must be in the Earth Engine format (e.g. LC08_044033_20170716) system:time_start  Image datetime in milliseconds since 1970 SATELLITE          - Used to determine which Landsat type (for band renaming)
+                   - Must be in the Earth Engine format (e.g. LC08_044033_20170716) system:time_start  Image datetime in milliseconds since 1970 SPACECRAFT_ID      - Used to determine which Landsat type (for band renaming)
                    - Must be: LANDSAT_4, LANDSAT_5, LANDSAT_7, LANDSAT_8, or LANDSAT_9
 =================  =============================================